trokhymovych/KI_multilingual_training/README.md

 ```commandline
 python modules/ores_scores_collection.py
 ```
 Or you can find the file with corresponding scores in the prepared data.

-### Prepared data:
-Full data will be published after the paper's publication.

-Data sample of processed data can also be found here: [data sample](https://raw.githubusercontent.com/trokhymovych/KI_multilingual_training/main/data/data_sample.csv)